AXIS: Efficient Human-Agent-Computer Interaction with API-First LLM-Based Agents: User Study

-In our user experiment, participants were asked to complete specified tasks within an application through three methods: manually, with the assistance of a UI Agent, and with the assistance of AXIS and recorded the entire process.
+In our user experiment, participants are asked to complete specified tasks within an application through three methods: manually, with the assistance of a UI Agent, and with the assistance of AXIS.
+The entire process is recorded.
 Microsoft Word is chosen as the experimental application considering its popularity in our daily work and life as well as the rich API documentations~\cite{wordapi}).
-Motivated by the RQs, we set three objectives for the user experiment:

-(1) To evaluate the cognitive load on participants when completing tasks using different methods.
+Thus five tasks of Word are sampled from both official Word documentation and GPT-generated results, divided into two difficulty levels: low difficulty (L1) and high difficulty (L2).
+Motivated by the RQs, we set three objectives for the user experiment: (1) To evaluate the cognitive load on participants when completing tasks using different methods.
 (2) To compare the efficiency and reliability of task completion across the three methods.
 (3) To assess user preferences regarding the use of different Agents.
-This study is approved by the Institutional Review Board (IRB) of Peking University.
+This study is approved by the Institutional Review Board (IRB) of University.